Abandoned & Little-Known Airfields:

 and to be owned & operated by private interests.

-The earliest aeronautical chart depiction which has been located of this airport was on the October 1946 Cincinnati Sectional Chart (courtesy of Dick Merrill).
+The October 1946 Cincinnati Sectional Chart (courtesy of Dick Merrill)

-It depicted “Cincinnati” as a commercial/municipal airport, with Watson Airport close-by to the south.
+depicted “Cincinnati Inc.” as a commercial/municipal airport, with Watson Airport close-by to the south.

 No airfield was depicted at this location on the 1948 USGS topo map.